mycrocast/mycrocast-android-sdk-example/README.md

-# Example application for the android sdk of mycrocast
+# Example application for the mycrocast-SDK of Android
-This android application, written in java, is an example for the usage of the android-sdk of mycrocast.